gosherfed/REMIL-CONNERT/README.md

 ![Screenshot (1027)](https://github.com/user-attachments/assets/289ef612-dc4f-4926-b20e-41c098b8e2d3)

-The archives you are going to download contains the files from Version 4.1 and the other ones.
+The archive you are going to download contains the files from Version 4.1 and the other ones.

     PLEASE READ: